-The first vehicles to bear the Alvis name, founded by Thomas George John and G. P. de Freville, appeared in 1920.
-Production of the Alvis vehicles would last for 47 years ending in 1967.
-The vehicles quickly built a reputation for performance and for their durability, and quality craftsmanship.
-The company, during its lifespan, would also be involved in the production of aero-engines and military vehicles.
+The first vehicles to bear the Alvis name, founded by Thomas George John and G. P. de Freville, appeared in 1920 with production lasting for nearly half a century, ending in 1967.
+During that time, they built a reputation for performance, durability, and quality craftsmanship.
+Along with automobile production, Alvis was also involved in the production of aero engines and military vehicles.

 In 1933 Alvis introduced to the world a gearbox with synchromesh on all forward gears.
 This advancement made the vehicles much easier to drive and offered considerably better performance.